 5 – The Amenities

 If your event is going to require food, then you may want to book a venue that has a kitchen.
 Plus, will you need tables, chairs and linens for your event?
 Some venues have these and others don’t.
-If your event requires audio/visual, the venue should have this capability.
+If your event requires audio/visual, the venue should have this capability as well.

 6 – The Insurance